onefangg/tp/docs/DeveloperGuide.md

 1. User requests to list orders
 2. ReadyBakey shows a list of orders
 3. User requests to delete a specific order in the list
-4. ReadyBakey deletes the person
+4. ReadyBakey deletes the order

     Use case ends.